 Breast reconstruction following mastectomy is a deeply personal choice.
-Breast reconstruction in Bend Oregon options span from no reconstruction (going flat), to breast mound formation, to complete breast reconstruction with a pigmented nipple.
+There are many options for breast reconstruction in Bend, Oregon, we will meet with you to discuss which options will work best for you.
+They range from no reconstruction (going flat), to breast mound formation, to complete breast reconstruction with a pigmented nipple.
 Reconstruction can be immediate (at the time of breast removal) or delayed (after recovery from breast removal).
 The timing and type of reconstruction options available to the patient are based on a number of factors including tumor location and treatment protocol.

 What are implant